lloyd-g-w/lix/README.md

 ```bash
 sudo nixos-generate-config && sudo cp /etc/nixos/hardware-configuration.nix .
 ```
-from the main lix folder to generate a new one if it doesn't already exist and move it to the source directory.
+to generate a new one if it doesn't already exist and move it to the source directory.
 ### monitors
 If you are using a multi-monitor setup, you may want to configure your monitor layout in hyprland.
 To do so, create a `monitors.nix` file in `/hypr` and include your monitor configurations in an array.
 For example, the file could contain
 ```nix